timeteam/timeteam.github.io/_posts/projects/20016-10-18-building-this-site.md

 ---

-The <a href="https://github.com/smallmuou/Jekyll-Pithy">Pithy Theme</a>
+This site was rebuilt in October 2016 using the <a href="https://github.com/smallmuou/Jekyll-Pithy">Pithy Theme</a>

-<a href="http://jmcglone.com/guides/github-pages/">Jonathon McGlone's</A> very clear explanation of jekyll and github pages
+<a href="http://jmcglone.com/guides/github-pages/">Jonathon McGlone's</A> very clear explanation of jekyll and github pages was useful for this and for the previous version

-The main jekyll sources of course:
+Also,  of course, the main jekyll sources:
 [Jekyll docs][jekyll] and
 [Jekyll’s dedicated Help repository][jekyll-help].